ilijapet/ilijapet.github.io/smartCOOP/README.md

     http://192.168.152.174:8080
     Hit CTRL-C to stop the server

-And then copy&past to your browser address bar:
+Step 3: copy&past to your browser address bar:

     http://192.168.152.174:8080

 SmartCOOP front-end should be visible in your browser ready for interaction.

-Important notice: Dapp is tested on local server and over https://ilijapet.github.io/smartCOOP/client/ according to the instructions we provide above and with following browsers: Brave, Chrome and Edge browser.
+Important notice: Dapp is tested on local server and over https://ilijapet.github.io/smartCOOP/client/ according to the instructions we provide above and with following browsers: Brave, Chrome, Firefox and Edge browser.
 As well as in the context of a clean Virtual machine (Linux Debina, Brave browser over Oracle VM VirtualBox).

-Only Firefox returned to us some exotic error that we finally did't succeed to figure out the root cause of this.
-And that is why if you test dapp over Firefox most probably you will confront some unexpected behaviour.

 ## Step by step guide for dapp usage